ava-labs/avalanche-cli/README.md

 To add it to your path permanently, add an export command to your shell initialization script (ex: .bashrc).

+### Dev Container & Codespace

+To get started easily, we provide a Dev Container specification, that can be used using GitHub Codespace or locally using Docker and VS Code.
+[Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) are a concept that utilizes containerization to create consistent and isolated development environment.
+You can run them directly on Github by clicking **Code**, switching to the **Codespaces** tab and clicking **Create codespace on main**.
+Alternatively, you can run them locally with the extensions for [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or other code editors.

 ### Installing in Custom Location

 To download the binary into a specific directory, run: